10 Tips to Have an Informed Conversation about Domestic Violence

 If you’re having a conversation about domestic violence and someone discloses that they are a victim or survivor, you can:

 - Listen, and communicate that the abuse they’re experiencing is not their fault.
-Let them know that they deserve safety and
+Let them know that they deserve safety and refer them to resources:

 - Learn more about domestic violence from NNEDV.org.